This is a continuation of bug 7025. Apparently more issues exist.

 > # fc-cache

 After that we started a thinlinc session and ran xfontsel.
-Xvnc then
+Xvnc then immediately crashed with:

 > (EE) Backtrace: